07 Oct 2019 Polish Parliamentary Elections followed through Facebook disinformation channels

 The initial research regarding pro-Kremlin disinformation and propaganda in the context of the election to the Polish parliament shows that so far there is less activity in this regard than during the campaign in the run-up to the European Parliament elections.
 Could this be to the predictability of the outcome?

 Several days prior to election day, both parties/coalitions leading in the polls are being targeted with negative comments on Facebook.
 Koalicja Obywatelska (Civic Coalition), which is second in all of the available polls, was portrayed negatively 24 times, while the favourite to win on the 13th of October – the ruling Prawo i Sprawiedliwość (Law and Justice) party, received 15 negative posts from the analysed channels.
 Other parties/coalitions were almost ignored by the monitored outlets.

-Read the policy brief: Polish Parliamentary Elections followed through Facebook disinformation channels (pdf)
+Read the policy brief: Polish Parliamentary Elections followed through Facebook.pdf

 The Euro-Atlantic Association is a partner organisation in a project entitled “Strengthening Public Diplomacy in Central Europe“.
-The project is supported by the National Endowment for Democracy, and coordinated by Globsec, while it is implemented by the following V4 think tanks: Globsec, Political Capital, the Prague Security Studies Institute and the Euro-Atlantic Association.
+The project is supported by the National Endowment for Democracy and coordinated by Globsec.

 SEE ALSO: monitoring of Facebook outlets before the elections to the European Parliament: https://sea.org.pl/en/publications/